pre-142-training/r4ds-courses/tabular-data.md

 - `select()` picks out columns according to their names
 - `arrange()` sorts the row by values in some column(s)
 - `mutate()` creates new columns, often based on operations on other columns
-- `summarize()` collapses many values in one or more columns down to one value per column

 These can all be used in conjunction with `group_by()` which changes the scope of each function from operating on the entire dataset to operating on it group-by-group.
 These six functions provide the verbs for a language of data manipulation.